 If a bad case of perfectionism is causing your writer’s block, you might find this strategy helpful.
 In a 1962 letter to his friend Robert Wallsten, John Steinbeck advised,

 Indeed, it’s exhausting and intimidating (and often downright paralysing) to try to write a story or a blog post that will please everybody.
-There will inevitably be someone who doesn’t like the fantasy genre or the thriller genre or whatever type of story you are writing.
+There will inevitably be someone who doesn’t agree with your position or who doesn’t like the fantasy genre or the thriller genre or whatever type of story you are writing.

 Instead, when you write to a single person, it gives you a sense of purpose and direction and will help you get your creative juices flowing.
 I also find it motivating since I am now eager to share my completed work with that person.

 If you’ve suffered from writer’s block but suddenly find all of that inspiration flooding into you again, don’t exhaust your resources!
 Always make sure to keep some inspiration in reserve.

 “The best way is always to stop when you are going good and when you know what will happen next.
 If you do that every day … you will never be stuck.
 Always stop while you are going good and don’t think about it or worry about it until you start to write the next day.
 That way your subconscious will work on it all the time.
 But if you think about it consciously or worry about it you will kill it and your brain will be tired before you start.”

 Essentially, this strategy attempts to outmaneuver writer’s block.
 End your writing sessions mid-paragraph while you still have a clear idea of what you want to write next.
 That way you’ll maintain your momentum and avoid showing up to a blank page the next day with no idea how to move forward.